jermp/jermp.github.io/_pages/service.md

 #### **Program Committees**

+- The 13-rd International Symposium on Algorithms and Complexity (CIAC 2023).
 - The 45-th European Conference on Information Retrieval (ECIR 2023).
 - The 16-th International ACM Conference on Web Search and Data Mining (WSDM 2023).
 - The 45-th ACM International SIGIR Conference on Research and Development in Information Retrieval (SIGIR 2022).